 - SUMMER TO-DO LIST ITEM 2: Narrow down your list of colleges: Think about your fit with each college in four different ways – 1) Physical fit – in Florida or out of state, distance from home, urban vs. rural, climate, campus size; 2) Academic fit – selectivity, majors and specialties, class size, research and internships, graduation rates, career placement; 3) Social fit – campus life, athletics, organizations and clubs, diversity; and 4) Financial fit – go to each college’s website to access their net price calculator, expected cost of attendance, and scholarships.

-- SUMMER TO-DO LIST ITEM 4: Learn about the new “Coalition for Access, Affordability, and Success” college application: This is a new way to apply to over 80 colleges, including the University of Florida.
+- SUMMER TO-DO LIST ITEM 4: Learn about the “Coalition for Access, Affordability, and Success” college application: This is a another wa to apply to numerous colleges.
 Follow this link to the Coalition home page and make sure you read their FAQs: http://www.coalitionforcollegeaccess.org/

 - SUMMER TO-DO LIST ITEM 5: Learn about how to apply for Financial Aid and Scholarships: Follow this link to a great explanation of the steps you’ll need to take to apply: https://bigfuture.collegeboard.org/pay-for-college.
 Learn the difference between need-based vs. merit-based aid.
 You will need to complete a FAFSA in order to qualify for Pell Grants, work-study, loans, etc. You will apply for need-based financial aid starting on October 1 of your senior year at fafsa.ed.gov.